monad-developers/kuru-terminal/allium-ws-server/README.md

 ## Connecting

-WebSocket clients can connect to `ws://localhost:{PORT}` (or the deployed server address) to receive event data.
+WebSocket clients can connect to `ws://localhost:{PORT}` (or the deployed server address) to receive Trade events.